Lost Traffic Ticket in Louisiana

 At this time, neither the Louisiana Office of Motor Vehicles (OMV) nor the Louisiana court system provides a statewide online traffic ticket search option for you to find your ticket.

-If you have a lost ticket, the LA OMV cannot look up lost traffic tickets; the only access to traffic tickets the OMV has is suspension- and revocation-related information, and violation information that should appear on your Louisiana driving record.
-So, you must refer to the court handling your traffic ticket where you were cited fro your traffic violation.
+If you have a lost ticket, the LA OMV cannot look up lost traffic tickets; the only access to traffic tickets the OMV has is license suspension- and revocation-related information, and traffic violation information that should appear on your Louisiana driving record.
+So, to find the ticket you must refer to the court handling your traffic ticket where you were cited fro your traffic violation.

-You're ahead of the game if you remember where you were when you received your traffic ticket (or, which type of officer gave you the ticket).
+You're ahead of the game if you remember where you were when you received your ticket (or, which type of officer gave you the ticket).

 If you can't remember, you'll need to go through a process of elimination to help you find your traffic ticket.

-Three kinds of officers can issue traffic citations―city police, parish policy, and state police―and the court handling your Louisiana traffic ticket depends on which officer gave you the ticket.
-Try to remember where you were when you received the traffic ticket, or what kind of officer issued the ticket.
-Even remembering landmarks or the officer's uniform can help.
+Three kinds of officers can issue traffic citations―city police, parish policy, and state police―and the court handling your Louisiana traffic ticket depends on which officer gave you the citation.
+Try to remember where you were when you committed the traffic violation, or what kind of officer issued the ticket.
+Even remembering landmarks or the officer's uniform can help you find the ticket.
 Once you have an idea, you can begin contacting courts and asking if they have your lost traffic ticket information.

 Fortunately, there are fewer courts than there are law enforcement agencies.
 Contact the Louisiana city court if you determine a city officer ticketed you, and the district court if you determine it was a parish or state officer.

 NOTE: It can take a few days for the officer to report the traffic ticket to the court, and for the court to record the information, so you might want to wait several days from the date you received the ticket before contacting the court.

 The Louisiana Supreme Court website provides a complete list of city and district (or parish) courts.